astronomer/docs/astro/best-practices/deploy-with-api.md

 1. Create the `Deploy` API call using the `IMAGE_AND_DAG` type.
 This action creates an object that represents the intent to deploy code to a Deployment.

-2. After you create the `deploy`, retrieve the `id`, `imageRepository`, `imageTag`, and `dagsUploadURL` values, using the [`GET` deploy API call](https://docs.astronomer.io/docs/api/platform-api-reference/deploy/get-deploy), which you need in the following steps.
+2. Make a  `GET` request to the `Deploy` endpoint.
+Copy the values for `id`, `imageRepository`, `imageTag`, and `dagsUploadURL` to use in the following steps.
+See the [Astro API documentation](https://docs.astronomer.io/docs/api/platform-api-reference/deploy/get-deploy) for request usage and examples.

-3. Log in to Docker or your container management platform, using the Astro API token that you created.
+3. Authenticate to Astronomer's image registry using your Astro API token:

     ```bash